carlmontanari/scrapli/.github/ISSUE_TEMPLATE/bug_report.md

  - OS: [e.g. Ubuntu, MacOS, etc. - Note scrapli is *not* thoroughly tested on Windows and some/many things will not be supported]
  - scrapli version
- - version of any optional extras (paramiko|ssh2-python|textfsm, etc.)

 **Additional context**
 Add any other context about the problem here.